ckan/ckanext-dcat/README.md

 With the emergence of Open Data initiatives around the world, the need to share metadata across different catalogs has became more evident.
 Sites like [http://publicdata.eu](http://publicdata.eu) aggregate datasets from different portals, and there has been a growing demand to provide a clear and standard interface to allow incorporating metadata into them automatically.

-There is growing consensus around [DCAT](http://www.w3.org/TR/vocab-dcat) being the right way forward, but an actual implementations are needed.
+There is growing consensus around [DCAT](http://www.w3.org/TR/vocab-dcat) being the right way forward, but actual implementations are needed.
 This extension aims to provide tools and guidance to allow publishers to publish and share DCAT based metadata easily.

 In terms of CKAN, this extension offers: